victoriamorris/iams2rf/README.md

 To create stand-alone executable (.exe) files for individual scripts:

-    pyinstaller bin/snapshot2sql.py -F
-	pyinstaller bin/sql2rf.py -F
+    python setup.py py2exe

-Executable files will be created in the folder iams2rf\dist, and should be copied to an executable path.
+Executable files will be created in the folder marc2rf\dist, and should be copied to an executable path.

 ## Usage

 ### Running scripts

 The following scripts can be run from anywhere, once the package is installed:

-#### snapshot2sql
+#### write_rf_config

-Converting the IAMS Published Snapshot to an SQL database:
+MARC record selection for Researcher Format.
+This utility prepares config files for selection of MARC records to convert to Researcher Format.

-    Usage: snapshot2sql -i IAMS_SNAPSHOT_PATH -d DB_PATH [OPTIONS]
+    Usage: write_rf_config -r REQUEST_PATH [OPTIONS]

-    Convert IAMS_SNAPSHOT_PATH to an SQL database at DB_PATH.
+    Write config files for criteria in REQUEST_PATH.

     Options:
+      -o        OUTPUT_FOLDER to save output files.
       --debug   Debug mode.
       --help    Show help message and exit.

-#### sql2rf
+#### researcherFormat

-Searching for records within an SQL database created using snapshot2sql and converting to Researcher Format:
+MARC record conversion for Researcher Format.
+This utility transforms a file of MARC records to Researcher Format.

-    Usage: sql2rf -d DB_PATH -r REQUEST_PATH [OPTIONS]
+    Usage: researcherFormat -i MARC_PATH -r REQUEST_PATH [OPTIONS]

-    Search DB_PATH for records meeting criteria in REQUEST_PATH.
+    Convert MARC_PATH to Researcher Format with parameters set in REQUEST_PATH.

     If REQUEST_PATH is not specified you will be given the option to set parameters for the output.
     Depending upon the parameters set in REQUEST_PATH, or input by the user, some or all of the following files will be created:
+        * records.csv
-        * records_IAMS.csv
+        * names.csv
-        * names_IAMS.csv
+        * titles.csv
-        * titles_IAMS.csv
+        * topics.csv
-        * topics_IAMS.csv
+        * classification.csv

     Options:

+    At most one of ...
+      -d       Default transformation.
+      -b       Default transformation for BNB records.
+      -c       Default transformation for Music records.
+      -e       Default transformation for ESTC records.
+      -f       Default transformation for FRBRization.
+      -m       Use MARC fields instead of column headings.
+      -n       Default transformation for Newspaper records.

+    Any of ...
       -o        OUTPUT_FOLDER to save output files.
       --debug   Debug mode.
       --help    Show help message and exit.

+    Output files differ for FRBRization and MARC field options.

+### Notes

+The file specified in REQUEST_PATH must be an Outlook message submitted via the online form http://www.mappamorris.co.uk/researcherFormat/RFdatasetrequest.php and saved in the format 'Outlook Message Format - Unicode (*.msg)'

+MARC input files must have .lex file extensions.